intersystems/Samples-nodejs-helloworld/README.md

 	`node HelloWorld.js`

 ## To run locally
-1. Clone this repo
+1. Clone this repo and open it in your favorite IDE (such as Visual Studio Code)
-2. Open Samples-nodejs-helloworld/HelloWorld.js in your favorite IDE (such as Visual Studio Code)
+2. Open Samples-nodejs-helloworld/HelloWorld.js
 3. Verify the values for host, port, username, and password.
 Update as needed.
 4. In the integrated terminal window, navigate to your repository's home directory and type:
 	`npm install intersystems-iris-native`